Friendship Between Supervisors and Subordinates

 The Buck Stops Here!

 The important point for supervisors to remember is that they are the ones responsible for the "big picture" in the workplace.
 As the leadership of a team, crew, group, etc., supervisors are responsible for getting the work done.
-When there is a problem with the end result, the CEO or higher up is not going to look toward the employee for a reason for the failing of the work.
+When there is a problem with the end result, the CEO or higher up is not going to look toward the employee for a reason for the failure of the work.
 Rather, they will seek out the supervisor who is running the show.
 For that reason, it is important to maintain an ethical approach to working with all employees.
 Avoiding the pitfalls mentioned above will assist the supervisor in running a productive work team without the accusation of favoritism from employees in the workplace.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.